pdlfs/deltafs-umbrella/umbrella/README.md

 load the environment into the project.  (bmi uses autotools, so this is not needed.)

-For packages that provide tests, we have the umbrella_testcommand () function that sets the test command if we are not cross-compiling and UMBRELLA_BUILD_TESTS is set and UMBRELLA_SKIP_TESTS is not set.
+For packages that provide tests, we have the umbrella_testcommand() function that sets the test command if we are not cross-compiling.
+The umbrella_testcommand() honors the RUNTESTS setting.